HenryHK/nvim-config/README.md

 Another one I'll use alongside with `<leader>f` is `:Telescope live_grep` which is precise search, like vscode one everyone likes.

-For js/jsx/tsx development, sometimes I find it handy to do `:Telescope lsp_workspace_diagnostics` or  `:Telescope lsp_document_diagnostics`.
+For js/jsx/tsx development, sometimes I find it handy to do `:Telescope diagnostics`.
 It's nice to have it all at one single place and you can check.

 ### Git